 - The subarachnoid space - the space between the arachnoid mater and pia mater.

 The brain and the spinal cord are bathed in a clear, watery fluid called cerebrospinal fluid (CSF).
 This fluid helps to cushion the brain from contact with the skull when the head is moved vigorously.

 CSF is made by a network of blood vessels inside the ventricles of the brain.
 The ventricles are essentially four cavities within the brain.
 The CSF circulates through the brain ventricles into the subarachnoid space.
 Eventually, CSF is absorbed into the bloodstream through some one-way valves called the arachnoid villi.

 What is the outlook (prognosis)?

-It is essential to detect IIH early and to start treatment early to prevent permanent loss of vision occurring.
+It is essential to detect idiopathic intracranial hypertension early and to start treatment early to prevent permanent loss of vision occurring.

-In some people, IIH can get better by itself but recurrence (relapse) of symptoms is common.
+In some people, idiopathic intracranial hypertension can get better by itself but recurrence (relapse) of symptoms is common.
 For many other people, a combination of medical and surgical treatment can help to control their symptoms well.
 However, some people can still have troublesome symptoms despite treatment.

 Further reading and references